-You are walking down the street when you are approached by two men.
-One asks you if you have a lighter.
-What would you do?
+You are walking down the street when you are approached by a man.
+He asks you if you have a lighter.
+How would you respond?

 It is smart to recognize these questions for what they are…distractions.
-Have a set answer in place for each of them and be ready for anything.
-Any time you hear one of these common distracting questions while simultaneously getting a “bad feeling” about what is going on, it’s time to act!
+Have a pre-planned answer in place for each possible request.
+Be ready for anything.
+Any time you hear one of these common distracting questions while simultaneously getting a “bad feeling” about what is going on, it’s time to act.

-Also note that once the attackers in this case used the question to close the distance, they immediately attacked.
-They didn’t even threaten the victim or give him a chance to comply.
+Also note that once the attacker in this case used the question to close the distance, he immediately attacked.
+The robber didn’t even threaten the victim or give him a chance to comply.
 The fight was on.
 The victim wasn’t given a chance to comply or to flee.
 The only option he had was to fight or take the beating.
 That’s a bad spot to be in.

 Compliance is a viable option in some situations, but (like in this case) it doesn’t always work.
-Have a backup plan in case your compliance doesn’t solve the problem.
+Have a backup strategy in case your compliance plan doesn’t solve the problem.